Governors Island Tolerance Walk

 To join, please go to www.GovernorsIslandToleranceMonument.com, click the Petition button and type your name and email address.

-Religion Divides - Tolerance Unites
+Intolerance Divides - Tolerance Unites

 XXXVIII.
 And whereas we are required, by the benevolent principles of rational liberty, not only to expel civil tyranny, but also to guard against that spiritual oppression and intolerance wherewith the bigotry and ambition of weak and wicked priests and princes have scourged mankind, this convention doth further, in the name and by the authority of the good people of this State, ordain, determine, and declare, that the free exercise and enjoyment of religious profession and worship, without discrimination or preference, shall forever hereafter be allowed, within this State, to all mankind: Provided, That the liberty of conscience, hereby granted, shall not be so construed as to excuse acts of licentiousness, or justify practices inconsistent with the peace or safety of this State.